-Once established, a CQI program will begin producing good results for Florida pharmacies and Florida patients.
+Once established, a CQI program will begin producing good results for pharmacies and patients.
 Effective CQI reduces pharmacy errors and it promotes beneficial therapeutic outcomes for patients.
-Because it is a mandatory component of any pharmacy business in Florida, CQI is an element of the inspections made of Florida pharmacies by professionals whose job is to assure that the public is being adequately protected.
+Because it is a mandatory component of any pharmacy business, CQI is an element of the inspections made of pharmacies by professionals whose job is to assure that the public is being adequately protected.
 Trial lawyers will also be interested in knowing whether a CQI program existed and was being meaningfully operated, following a tragic dispensing error that has led to patient harm.
-The point of these oversight activities by both the Board of Pharmacy and the trials lawyers is to try to determine whether a pharmacy was making no real effort to prevent errors.
+The point of these oversight activities by both Board of Pharmacy and the trials lawyers is to try to determine whether a pharmacy where an error occurred was doing its best to prevent errors, or whether the pharmacy was making no real effort to prevent errors.
 A pharmacy that has tried hard to prevent errors, but has experienced an unfortunate and inevitable failure of quality, will be relatively forgiven for the regrettable, but unpreventable, consequences.
 Another pharmacy that has not tried to prevent errors will be less likely to be forgiven for its similar errors that will be viewed as preventable.
 It is the effort that counts, not the result.